AttorneyTech/attorneytech-database/README.md

 <hr>

-# Accessing a Database on localhost
+# Accessing a Database on localhost by CLI

 ```
 psql <dbname>